-Generally a no fault statute under state law that governs the ability of an injured worker to be compensated for job-related injuries.
+Generally, a no-fault statute under state law governs the ability of an injured worker to be compensated for job-related injuries.
 If the worker is killed in a job-related activity, the dependents may also be entitled to worker’s compensation benefits.
 However, Social Security regulations impose a limit on social security disability benefits a person may receive when coupled with certain worker’s compensation benefits received by a claimant.

 A Clearer Picture

 We know that figuring out the requirements for disability benefits can be a frustrating, time-consuming process, and when people are suffering from a disability, they may not have the energy or ability to make sure details are in order.
 John R. Colvin has helped clear-up confusion for SSDI applicants in the Tennessee Valley, by assisting them in the application process and appealing benefits denials when necessary.
 Find out how we can help with your claim.
 Contact us via our online form, or call us today at (931) 962-1044.